apache/fury/docs/specification/xlang_serialization_spec.md

 +----------------------+--------------------+-------------------+
 | global binary header |    meta header     |    fields meta    |
 ```

 For languages which support inheritance, if parent class and subclass has fields with same name, using field in
 subclass.

 ##### Global binary header

-50 bits hash + 1bit compress flag + 13 bits meta size.
+`50 bits hash + 1bit compress flag + write fields meta + 12 bits meta size`.
 Right is the lower bits.

-When meta size is equal to or greater than 8192, then write `meta size - 8192` as a varuint32 value later.
+- lower 12 bits are used to encode meta size.
+If meta size `>= 0b111_1111_1111`, then write
+  `meta_ size - 0b111_1111_1111` next.
+- 13rd bit is used to indicate whether to write fields meta.
+When this class is schema-consistent or use registered
+  serializer, fields meta will be skipped.
+Class Meta will be used for share namespace + type name only.
+- 14rd bit is used to indicate whether meta is compressed.
+- Other 50 bits is used to store the unique hash of `flags + all layers class meta`.

 ##### Meta header